cdig/cd-module/README.md

 <br>
 ## Documentation

+TODO: The below docs are currently from v1, and need to be updated for v2.

 ### cd-page
 This custom element is the highest-level grouping of content within a module.
 Following the example of the [module starter](https://github.com/cdig/cd-module-starter),